khilang/khi/reference.md

 ```
 is equivalent to `Text with whitespace`.

-### Whitespace significance

-*Significant whitespace* is whitespace that, when parsed, is preserved in the result.
-*Insignificant whitespace* is whitespace that is ignored by the parser.

-[Whitespace](#whitespace) between components in an expression or between words in
-a sentence is significant.
-Whitespace before or after an expression, a table or a
-dictionary is insignificant.

 ## Constructor notation

 Some data structures consist of multiple substructures.
 Tuples and patterns are
 used to specify such structures. *Constructor notation* is intended to make structures
 encoded as tuples and patterns easier to read and write.
+Constructor notation can
+be used anywhere an expression is expected.

 - Tuples can be expressed without square brackets.
-- Text components can easily be delimited.
+- Text expressions can easily be delimited.

-In constructor notation, components are delimited by colons `:`, and there must be
+In constructor notation, expressions are delimited by colons `:`, and there must be
 whitespace before and after a colon.
-If the first component is a pattern with zero
+If the first expression is a pattern with zero
-arguments, the trailing components become the arguments of that pattern.
+arguments, the trailing expressions become the arguments of that pattern.
 Otherwise,
-the components form a tuple.
+the expressions form a tuple.

-It is recommended to only use constructor notation to separate shorter values on a
+It is recommended, for sakes of readability, to only use constructor notation to separate
-single line.
+shorter values on a single line.
 The last value may span multiple lines.

 **Example (List of stock changes & tuple constructor):**
 ```